sankets25/KMeans-Cluster/README.md

 # KMeans-Cluster

-This project is the implemenation of k-means clustering using numpy and pandas.
+This project is the implemenation of K-means Clustering Algorithm using numpy and pandas.